libriscv/docs/docs/godot_docs/cppexamples.md

 ### Primitive types

-When primitive types and small structs are passed to the Sandbox, they get passed by value directly in registers, which is a big performance benefit.
+When primitive types and small structs are passed to the Sandbox, they get passed by value directly in registers, which is beneficial for performance.

 Godot integers become `int64_t` or `long`, floats become `double` and booleans become `bool`.
 2-vectors become `Vector2` and `Vector2i`.